jkempf42/kube-volttron/gateway-node/README.md

 Edit the `bacnet-net-attach-def.yml` manifest to configure it to your network as follows:

-- Find the name of the second interface on the gateway node by typing `ifconfig` or `ip address` to a `bash` shell, or find it from your notes from above.
+- Find the name of the second interface on the gateway node by typing `ifconfig` or `ip address` to a `bash` shell.
 This is the interface with the highest number as the last character in its name.

 - Edit the `bacnet-net-attach-def.yml` file and change the `"device"`